gap-system/gap/INSTALL.md

 GAP optionally also uses the external library GNU Readline (see
 <https://www.gnu.org/software/readline>) for better command line
 editing.
 GAP will use this library by default if it is available on your system.
-You can configure Readline use as follows:
+You can specify whether to use GNU Readline or not and possibly select an alternate version as follows:

     ./configure --with-readline=yes|no|"path"